Access rate is 2/3 of a full-price ticket.

 WHAT TO TELL US

 So that the venue staff can ensure you have an enjoyable experience, you can let us know when you book your tickets whether you have any specific requirements, such as the need for step free access or if you will be bringing an assistance dog.
-You can discuss your needs by phone in confidence with our staff or you can self-certify when registering online.

 HOW TO BOOK